lovasoa/whitebophir/README.md

 ## Monitoring

-If you are self-hosting a WBO instance, you may want to monitor its load, the number of connected users, and different metrics.
+If you are self-hosting a WBO instance, you may want to monitor its load, the number of connected users, and various other metrics.

-You can start WBO with the `STATSD_URL` to send it to a statsd-compatible metrics collection agent.
+You can start WBO with the `STATSD_URL` environment variable to send it to a statsd-compatible metrics collection agent.

 Example: `docker run -e STATSD_URL=udp://127.0.0.1:8125 lovasoa/wbo`.